SpecialKO/SKIV/README.md

 # <img src="https://sk-data.special-k.info/artwork/strangorth/24.png" width="24" alt="Animated eclipse icon for Special K Image Viewer (SKIV)"> Special K Image Viewer (SKIV)
 ![Screenshot of the app](https://sk-data.special-k.info/artwork/screens/skiv_initial.png)

-A companion image viewer for the [Special K Injection Frontend](https://github.com/SpecialKO/SKIF) (SKIF).
-Can also be used separately.
+An experimental companion image viewer for the [Special K Injection Frontend](https://github.com/SpecialKO/SKIF) (SKIF).
+Is also intended to be able to function separately, although not all planned features may be available when used in such a form.

+The intention is to build a simple yet advanced screenshot/image viewer tool that handles HDR images properly as well as function as a testbed for features and functionality for the main Special K project.

-New versions will probably be distributed through their own packaged installer.
+New versions will probably be distributed through their own packaged installer once the project reaches more maturity.

 ## Features